metamaden/jekyll-now/_posts/2020-2-13-MontyHall.md

 # Bonus plot animations

 In data science, more tools in our toolkit means more options for tackling future problems.
-In this section I'll show how to turn some of the above sequential results lend themselves to nice animations.
+In this section I'll show how some results from sequential experiments testing some parameter range (e.g. increasing `ndoors` or `doorswitch`, etc.) lend themselves to nice animations.
 For this task, I've written the function `getprettygifs()`, which uses the R packages `gganimate` and `magick` and leans heavily on the helpful code provided [here](https://github.com/thomasp85/gganimate/wiki/Animation-Composition) for the composite gif.
 Passing options to `plottype` results in either a composite plot of the `ndoors` data (violin and line plots), or a line plot showing how `doorswitch` increase impacts win fraction across games varying `ndoors`.

 Let's use the plot gif function to generate the gif files.
 Note all the data is contained in the `ldat` object, where the final item shows win fraction in relation to door count when the player always switches.